Apple’s pushed an macOS Big Sur 11.2.3 update to Mac users.

 Apple’s working on a new version of macOS Big Sur.

-The company’s confirmed a new macOS Big Sur 11.3 update and the software is in beta testing ahead of an official release later this year.
+The company’s confirmed a new macOS Big Sur 11.3 update and the software is in beta testing ahead of an official release later on this month.

 macOS Big Sur 11.3 is a milestone upgrade which means it will carry new features, bug fixes, and security patches for Mac computers.
 It looks like a substantial upgrade.